xz0127/tp/docs/UserGuide.md

 ### Adding an appointment : `assign`

-Assign the specified patient into the specified appointment date and time.
+Assigns the specified patient into the specified appointment date and time.

 Format: `assign INDEX d/DATE t/TIME [dur/DURATION]`